What is health and wellness coaching?

 Outcomes from work with previous clients has included better management of stress, better management of symptoms, reduction of symptoms, reduction in pain medication, feeling calm and in control of life again, feeling less stressed at work, and better communication and connection within families.

 I have done further training in Acceptance Commitment Therapy and Family Constellations (also known as Systemic Constellations).
-I also hold a Certificate in Professional Coaching Skills recognised by the International Coach Foundation, and have studied Neuro-Linguistic Programming (NLP) to Practitioner level.
+I also hold a Certificate in Professional Coaching Skills recognised by the International Coaching Federation, and have studied Neuro-Linguistic Programming (NLP) to Practitioner level.
 You can read more about me here.

-If you would like to learn more about how we can work together, check out the services I offer to find one that suits you.
-And get in touch for a free no obligation consultation by completing the contact form below.
+If you would like to learn more about how we can work together, get in touch for a free no obligation consultation by completing the contact form below.

 Defining health, wellbeing and wellness

-Can I improve my health and wellbeing whilst living with a serious health issue?
+Can I improve my health and wellbeing whilst living with a challenging health issue?

-I believe that it is possible to increase your health, wellness and wellbeing whilst living with serious health issue, whether that be a long-term medical condition, a temporary serious illness, disability or even a benign health issue.
+I believe that it is possible to increase your health, wellness and wellbeing whilst living with challenging health issue, whether that be a long-term medical condition, disability, a temporary serious illness or even a benign health issue.
 I believe you determine what your wellness and wellbeing looks, sounds and feels like for you.

 I don’t believe in denying or discounting the symptoms you may live with on a daily basis (pain, fatigue, other fluctuating symptoms, etc.).
 Or the fear of relapse.
 They are there and real.
 And sometimes they can be very difficult to live with.